jorgeluisrezende/backend-mvp/README.md

 1. Create an account on [Gandalf.id](https://gandalf.id/new)

+> :information_source: If you **don't** want to create an account on our servers, let us know.

 2. Create a a `role` called `users`

 3. Add the `permission` to `get` into `/mordor`

 4. Create an account called `frodo` and add it to `users`

+6. Create a `key` for your application.

 5. Just install the package: